 - Electrical Safety Foundation International’s Home Disaster Safety webpage

-- Building Safety Month Week 3: Protecting Communities From Disaster
+- Building Safety Month Week 1: Disaster Preparedness

 The Code Council partnered with the FEMA Building Science Branch on these free online courses:

 - Flood Provisions of the International Residential Code – Part 1

 - Flood Provisions of the International Residential Code – Part 2